carolyntw/YouTube-video-trends-analytics/README.md

 ### Visualizing Data with Tableau
 1. Open Tableau and connect to the data source in S3.
 2. Import datasets and create visualizations using Tableau's tools.

+## Contact Information

+If you have any questions or feedback about this project, please get in touch with me at [chankaiy@usc.edu].